lorenzoaper/ram-symfony/README.md

 ## CONCEPT

-You can use the website from two ways.
+You can use the website in two ways.

 - Use it to see some of the messages and draw a new card to see a new one.
   <p align="center">